skellis46/slipbox/interpretative phenomenological analysis.md

 - double hermeneutic: "the analyst attempts to make sense of the participant's attempts to make sense of their own experiences"
 - bottom-up -- generating codes from the data (from data analysis)

-- very useful collection of possibilities for [[embodied intelligence project]]
+- very useful collection of possibilities for [[somatics-body-awareness-transparencies project]]

 ---